Revivals and quantum carpets for the relativistic Schr\"odinger equation: Analytical solutions and revival times

 \subsection{Classical and quantum relativistic revival time}

 Now that we have established the energy spectrum for the relativistic Schrödinger particle in a box, one may look at the revival time for an initial wave packet placed in the well.
-To do so, it is important to consider wavepackets that are localized with their energy spectrum not too much spread around a central value $n_0$ \cite{robinett} that represents the dominant contribution.
-This assumption is well verified in the case of Gaussian wavepackets in the form:
+To do so, it is important to consider wave packets that are localized with their energy spectrum not too spread around a central value $n_0$ \cite{robinett} that represents the dominant contribution.
+This assumption is well verified in the case of Gaussian wave packets in the form:

 whose time evolution is simply given by